jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-3/chapter-8.md

-+++
+---
+heading: "Chapters 8"
+title: "Honour in a Despotism, Principles of Despotism"
+weight: 4
-title=  "Honour in a Despotism, Principles of Despotism" heading=  "Chapter 8-11" date=  2015-09-28 author=  "Montesquieu" image=  "/covers/spirit.jpg" description= "Honour is not the Principle of a despotic Government." linkb=  "/research/montesquieu/spirit-of-the-laws/book-3/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/montesquieu/spirit-of-the-laws/book-4" linkftext=  "Book 4"
+description: "Honour is not the Principle of a despotic Government"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Honour is not the Principle of a despotic Government.